‘We will go home’: Life in a Hastings evacuation centre weeks on from Cyclone Gabrielle

 Charla Hawaikirangi is hopeful she will soon be able to return to her yellow-stickered home in the flood-hit region of Waiohiki.

-The Hawaikirangi whānau has entered their third week living at an evacuation centre in nearby Hastings, based at Waipatu Marae, while their home undergoes repair.
+Hawaikirangi and her whānau have entered their third week living at an evacuation centre in nearby Hastings, based at Waipatu Marae, while their home undergoes repair.

 She said her two children, her mum, and herself had received incredible support at the marae and joked it would be hard to leave when the time came.